 The cost of long term healthcare is rising in the US.
 A recent study has shown that in Pennsylvania the median annual cost of nursing home care has increased by more than 5%, placing a heavy burden on family caregivers.
 In 2011 80% of individuals that need help with daily activities and their families paid at least $3 billion on in-home long-term care.
+A healthy sexual life can benefit your heart, blood pressure, and stress levels, according to research.
+It might even assist in strengthening your immune system.
+According to the NHS, exercising your heart is healthy specially when old which is why we also recommend this quiet bullet vibrator with can give you some benefits.

 According to actuarial consulting firm Milliman, self-insuring is an option for families with considerable wealth.
 Families will need $500,000 to $750,000 of retirement assets set aside specifically for long-term healthcare services.
 But how can a typical family with a US median income of $51,371 manage eldercare costs?